monkemedia/troli/README.md

-# shop-template
+# Troli

-> A template for building a ecommerce website using the Molt
+> A template for building a ecommerce website.

 ## Build Setup